LizardKing00/ChronoStaff/README.md

   * `Color` (styled)
   * `Black & White` (minimal)

-Templates are intended to be fully customizable by modifying the underlying LaTeX files.
+Templates are intended to be fully customizable by modifying the underlying LaTeX files @ `./resources/templates`

 ---